PedestrianDynamics/DL4PuDe/README.md

 #### CNN-based classifiers

 The framework uses the learned EfficientNet-B0-based classifier from patch-based medium RAFT MIM12 dataset.
 In this work, Four well-known CNN architectures are learned from different optical flow pushing behavior datasets to generate several CNN-based classifiers.
-We then select the most classifier, which is the EfficientNet-B0-based classifier with patch-based medium RAFT MIM12 dataset.
+We then select the most efficient  classifier, which is the EfficientNet-B0-based classifier with patch-based medium RAFT MIM12 dataset.
 The source code for building and training the CNN architectures, CNN-based classifiers and evaluation of the classifiers are available in the below links.
 1. Source code for building and training the CNN architectures.
    * [EfficientNet-B0-based CNN.](./CNN/CNN-Architectures/efficientNetB0.ipynb)